Sense of Community

 I couldn’t possibly neglect to mention Wendy Johnson, who you’ll find at the front desk, purely because she’s wonderful.

-I made sure I did my market research for this particular blog post and asked all my course friends what their favourite things about the department were – they all mentioned Wendy!
+I made sure I did my market research for this particular blog post and asked all my course friends what their favourite things about the staff were – they all mentioned Wendy!

-The department sometimes likes to name-drop a bit on open days about all the famous people that have worked/are working in the department.
+Psychology sometimes likes to name-drop a bit on open days about all the famous people that have worked/are working with us.
 But they have every right to!

 I hadn’t fully realised until recently that it really is a hub of world-leading researchers.
 Your lecturers will be at the forefront of their fields themselves.
 Many will have worked alongside the most influential psychologists across the world too, some of which have become household names.

-All in all, I feel really privileged to be part of such an inclusive, prestigious department.
+All in all, I feel really privileged to be part of such an inclusive, prestigious learning environment.